 Co-Founder & Chair, MRA

 Debra Black is co-founder and chair of the board of directors of the Melanoma Research Alliance (MRA), a non-profit foundation that works under the auspices of the Milken Institute.
-Mrs. Black and her husband, Leon, founded MRA in 2007 after she was diagnosed with Stage II melanoma, establishing the largest nonprofit funder of melanoma research worldwide.
-As of the end of 2016, MRA has funded more than $79 million and leveraged an additional $81 million towards its mission to find a cure for melanoma by accelerating transformative advances in research through strategic investment.
+Mrs. Black and her husband, Leon, founded MRA in 2007 after she was diagnosed with Stage II melanoma, establishing the largest non-profit funder of melanoma research worldwide.
+Since then, MRA has funded more than $101 million and leveraged an additional $101 million towards its mission to find a cure for melanoma by accelerating transformative advances in research through strategic investment.

 As a Broadway producer, Mrs. Black has won Tony Awards for her productions of “The History Boys” and “August: Osage County.”